 Acquisition-related Contingent Consideration.
 We may be required to pay contingent consideration up to \$37.5 million in cash in connection with the acquisition of LPM in February 2024 if certain EBITDA targets are met for 2024, 2025, and 2026.
 As of the acquisition date, the fair value of this contingent consideration was \$2.8 million.
 The material factors that may impact the fair value of the contingent consideration, and therefore, this liability, are the probabilities and timing of achieving the related targets, which are estimated at each reporting date with changes reflected as selling, general, and administrative expense.
-As of September 30, 2024, the fair value of the contingent consideration was \$2.3 million, which was classified as other liabilities on our consolidated balance sheet.
+As of December 31, 2024, the fair value of the contingent consideration was \$2.3 million, \$1.4 million of which was classified as accrued liabilities and the remainder as other liabilities on our consolidated balance sheet.

 The contingent consideration liability related to our acquisition of LPM is measured at fair value at each reporting period using a Monte Carlo Simulation model ("MCS model") with Level 3 unobservable inputs including estimated future cash flows generated by LPM, discount rates, and earnings volatility.
-Key assumptions used in the MCS model as of September 30, 2024 were an EBITDA risk premium of 10.7%, an EBITDA volatility of 60.0%, and a risk-free rate based on the USD yield curve between 3.6% and 4.8%.
-During the three months ended September 30, 2024, we recorded a \$0.2 million reduction to our contingent consideration reflected in selling, general, and administrative expenses.
+Key assumptions used in the MCS model as of December 31, 2024 were an EBITDA risk premium of 10.5%, an EBITDA volatility of 65.0%, and a risk-free rate based on the USD yield curve between 4.1% and 4.2%.
+During the three and six months ended December 31, 2024, we recorded a reduction of \$0.0 million and \$0.1 million, respectively, to our contingent consideration reflected in selling, general, and administrative expenses.